wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 This is the absolute fastest, easiest and most effective way to add coupons to your WordPress site!
 Brought to you exclusively by Savings.com.

 Overview:
 Easily and quickly integrate the Savings.com WordPress Coupon Plugin and Widget into your website.
-This plugin and optional widget, allows you to monetize your website by giving you access to Savings.com's database of over 20,000 deals and coupons from over 9,000 national merchants - all with a few simple clicks!
+This plugin and optional widget, allows you to monetize your website by giving you access to Savings.com's database of over 20,000 deals and coupons from over 9,000 national merchants - all with a few simple clicks!!